delphicventurescode/ConflictResolutionScheme/README.md

 https://www.dropbox.com/home/1__ConflictResolutionMaterials

-Username is the .x email
+Username is the .x email.
+Everything is password protected.

 _______________________________________________________________